KetiBochorishvili/Portfolio/_posts/2021-06-07-overlapping-bar-chart.md

 image:  '/images/projects/overlapping-bar-chart/thumbnail.webp'
 tags:   [d3, bar, dark]
 ---
-Overlapping Vizualization of Responses.
+Overlapping vizualization of responses.

 ![](/images/projects/overlapping-bar-chart/preview.gif)

-I've grouped data based on the experience of the respodents and visualized their average monthly revenue as opposed to their deserved salary.
+I've grouped data based on the experiences of the respodents and visualized their average monthly revenue as opposed to their deserved salary.

 <div class="gallery-box">